edwardkarak/rc2template/README.md

 # rc2template
-Extracts a resource from a module file, and creates the C array containing the bytes of the resource.
+Extracts a dialog resource from a module file, and creates the C array containing the bytes of the resource.

 ## Usage:

 `rc2template MODULE_FILE DLGID OUTFILE`

-* `MODULE_FILE` is the executable or DLL from which to extract the resource
+* `MODULE_FILE` is the executable or DLL from which to extract the dialog resource
-* `DLGID`       is the ID code of the dialog or other resource to extract
+* `DLGID`       is the ID code of the resource to extract
 * `OUTFILE`     is the name of the output file to which the array will be sent.
 Creates a new file of the name given by `OUTFILE`.

 ## Example: